cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 Enable layout obfuscation.

 Layout obfuscation obfuscates symbols (including function names and global variable names), path names, line numbers, and function arrangement order in the code.
-When this compilation option is used, `cjc` generates a symbol mapping output file `*.obf.map` in the current directory.
+When this option is enabled, `cjc` will generate a symbol mapping output file `*.obf.map` in the current directory.
 If the `--obf-sym-output-mapping` option is configured, its parameter value will be used as the filename for the symbol mapping output file.
-The symbol mapping output file contains the mapping relationships between symbols before and after obfuscation, which can be used to deobfuscate obfuscated symbols.
+The symbol mapping output file contains the mapping relationship between original and obfuscated symbols, which can be used to deobfuscate obfuscated symbols.

 > **Note:**
 >
-> Layout obfuscation and parallel compilation are mutually exclusive.
-Do not enable them simultaneously.
+> Layout obfuscation conflicts with parallel compilation.
+Do not enable both simultaneously.
 If both are enabled, parallel compilation will be disabled.

 ### `--fno-obf-layout`